Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Think of installing shingles like laying bricks: you would never line up all the vertical gaps.
 The same principle is essential for a watertight roof.
 The small gaps between individual shingles in a row are called joints.
 If the joints in one row line up with the joints in the row below it, you’re creating a direct path for water to get through to the underlayment.
 To prevent this, you must stagger the joints.
 A good rule of thumb is to make sure the gap in one row is offset by at least 1.5 inches from the gap in the row below it.
 This simple step is critical for the roof’s structural integrity and water resistance.

-Skipping Ventilation and Moisture Control
+The Risk of Skipping Ventilation and Moisture Barriers

 Wood is a natural material that needs to breathe, and your roof is no exception.
 One of the most damaging mistakes is failing to account for proper ventilation.
 Trapping moisture between the shingles and the roof deck can lead to rot, mold, and premature decay, causing the wood to fail from the inside out.
 A well-designed residential roofing system includes an air gap that allows for continuous airflow, keeping the shingles dry.
 This is why simply slapping a waterproof membrane under the shingles without a ventilation strategy can do more harm than good.
 Proper ventilation is a key part of a healthy, long-lasting roof.